stg-tud/parseq-notation/README.md

 ## Usage Scenarios

-* The Scala implementation provides a direct-style notation as an alternative to the for-comprehensions (do-notation), that compiles not only to sequential (monadic), but also parallel (applicative) combinators.
+The Scala implementation provides a direct-style notation as an alternative to the for-comprehensions (do-notation), that compiles not only to sequential (monadic), but also parallel (applicative) combinators.
 This can be re-used by importing it.
 An example of how our artifact can be reused in new applications can be found below.

 For evaluation, we suggest experimenting with writing an additional direct-style notation expression in file `src/scala/src/main/parseq/Tests.scala`, and taking it from there.

 ## Getting Started

+1) CoqIde for proofs
-1) Install IntelliJ + Scala-plugin or VSCode + Metals-plugin
+2) Install IntelliJ + Scala-plugin or VSCode + Metals-plugin for scala code
-2) Clone and import repo
+3) Clone and import repo
-3) Have fun!
+4) Have fun!

 ### Run Tests